isomerpages/moe-southviewpri/_moe-kindergarten/MOE Kindergarten @ South View.md

 <img style = "height:300px;width:300px" src="/images/MK%20reg.jpg">
 <p>Is your child turning 5 years old in 2024?
 To find out more about the pre-school experience at MK, join us at the upcoming MK@Kranji Open House on Saturday, 11 February 2023, 9.00 am – 1.00 pm.
 You may also visit <a href="https://www.moe.gov.sg/preschool/moe-kindergarten/curriculum" target="_blank" rel="noopener">(MK Curriculum)</a> and <a href="https://www.moe.gov.sg/preschool/moe-kindergarten/mk-virtual-tour" target="_blank" rel="noopener"> (MK Virtual Tour) </a> to find out more about the curriculum and the learning environment.</p>
 <p><strong>2023 MOE Kindergarten Registration Exercise</strong><br/>
-The online registration for MOE Kindergarten (MK) 2024 K1 admissions will open from 9 am, 17 February 2023, till 4 pm, 21 February 2023.</p>
+The online registration for MOE Kindergarten (MK) 2024 K1 admissions will open from <br />9 am, 17 February 2023, till 4 pm, 21 February 2023.</p>
 <p>For further clarifications, please contact us at <u>6769 7176</u> or email enquiries to us at <a href="mailto:svps@moe.edu.sg" target="_blank" rel="noopener">svps@moe.edu.sg